jonathanhogg/flitter/docs/canvas3d.md

 `segments=` *N*
 : This specifies the number of segments to be generated in the model.
-For a cylinder this will be the number of rectangles making up the sides and the number of triangles making up the top and bottom circles.
-Cones are very similar except that the sides are made up of triangles as well.
-For spheres, the value gives the number of stripes of longitude and the number of stripes of latitude will be half this (rounded down).
+For a cylinder this will be the number of rectangular faces making up the sides and the number of triangles making up the top and bottom.
+Cones are similar except that the sides are also made up of triangles.
+For spheres, the value gives the number of edges at the equator.
 The default in all primitives is `64`.
 The minimum number of segments for a `!cylinder` or `!cone` is `2` (resulting in a flat double-sided rectangle or triangle respectively) and the minimum for a `!sphere` is `4` (resulting in an octahedron).
+As a `!sphere` is made up of octants, `segments` is constrained to be a multiple of 4 and will be rounded *down* to the nearest multiple.

 :::{warning}
 The number of model vertices and faces scales linearly or quadratically (in the